PATIENT

 Infections

-Hundreds of millions of patients are affected by healthcare-associated infections (HAIs) every year.
+Hundreds of millions of patients are affected by HAIs every year.
 It is estimated that 7 out of 100 hospitalized patients (7%) in high-income countries will acquire one or more HAIs, and that rate is even higher in low- and middle-income countries.
 Common types of harm events identified by the Office of the Inspector General include respiratory infections, surgical site infections, thrush, sepsis and C. diff infection.

 Procedural/ Surgical Safety